 - Stopping Klonopin use should be done gradually to avoid withdrawal symptoms and health risks

 - Treatment for Klonopin addiction includes detox as well as inpatient or outpatient rehab

-If you or someone you love may be suffering from Klonopin addiction, The Recovery Village Palm Beach can help.
+If you or someone you love may be suffering from Klonopin addiction, The Recovery Village Palm Beach at Baptist Health can help.
 Reach out today to learn about treatment options that can work well for your situation.

 Longo, Lance P.; Johnson, Brian.
 “Addiction: Part I. Benzodiazepines–Side Effects, Abuse Risk and Alternatives.”
 American Family Physician, April 1, 2000.
 Accessed July 23, 2019.

 Tan, Kelly R.; et al. “Hooked on benzodiazepines: GABAA receptor subtypes and addiction.”
 Trends in neurosciences, April 2011.
 Accessed July 23, 2019.

 Drugs.com.
 “Benzodiazepines: Overview and use.”
 January 21, 2019.
 Accessed July 23, 2019.